mirage/ocaml-github/README.md

-The [Releases](https://developer.github.com/v3/repos/releases/) API in GitHub cannot itself be synched via Git, so this command-line tool lets you specify a src user/repo and destination user/repo pair, and copies all the releases from one to the other.
+The [Releases](https://developer.github.com/v3/repos/releases/) API in GitHub cannot itself be synched via Git, so this command-line tool lets you specify a source user/repo and destination user/repo pair, and copies all the releases from one to the other.

 The `git-sync-releases` binary can copy all the releases from one